Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 This website was deployed using GitHub pages.
 The steps to deploy are as follows:

-1. Login to GitHub and navigate to the repository page (Cross-Stitch-Art), click on the chosen repository.
+1. Login to GitHub and navigate to the repository page (quiz-my-art), click on the chosen repository.
 2. Once inside the repository, click on the "Settings" tab above the repository title.
 3. Select "Pages" tab on the left side navigation menu.
 4. In the "Source" section (middle of the screen), select "main" or "master" branch, then "root" folder and click "save" button.